The Steve Scalise shooting has already become a political football

 (CNN)The shooting of Rep. Steve Scalise and four others at a baseball practice for Republican members of Congress on Wednesday morning in Alexandria, Virginia, was always going to quickly turn to politics.

+Rep. Chris Collins, one of President Trump's most prominent congressional supporters, insisted that the shooting was directly tied to anti-Trump rhetoric from the left.
+"I can only hope that the Democrats do tone down the rhetoric," Collins said on a local radio station in upstate New York.
+"The rhetoric has been outrageous -- the finger-pointing, just the tone and the angst and the anger directed at Donald Trump, his supporters.
+Really, then, you know, some people react to things like that.
+They get angry as well.
+And then you fuel the fires."
+Collins also said in the same interview he would have his gun "in my pocket from this day forward."

-That pivot happened rapidly around 11:15 am when CNN confirmed that the alleged shooter was James T. Hodgkinson of Illinois.
+That pivot from police incident to politics happened rapidly around 11:15 am when CNN confirmed that the alleged shooter was James T. Hodgkinson of Illinois.
 A quick scan of his social media presence -- Facebook and Twitter -- suggested that he was strongly opposed to President Donald Trump and was a supporter of the 2016 presidential candidacy of Vermont Sen. Bernie Sanders, an Independent who ran as a Democrat.

 Hodgkinson also apparently volunteered for Sanders campaign in Iowa during the 2016 campaign.
 Sanders condemned the shooting in a statement issued Wednesday afternoon.